hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 5. Common Provisioning Groups (CPGs) are created for HP StoreServ (also named as  3PAR)

-6.HP 3PAR web services API server must be enabled and running

-7. HTTPS is enabled
+6. HP 3PAR REST service is running and  HTTPS is enabled.

 <!---Configuration of HP StoreServ/3PAR as Cinder backend using Sirius service involves the following steps:-->